-A spike in chlorophyll-a occurred in December 2018 after the lake had frozen.
-This is associated with an increase in TP, but that doesn't fully explain the increase in primary production.
+A spike in chlorophyll-a occurred in January 2019 after the lake had frozen.
 It is possible to have significant primary production under the ice when the ice is sufficiently thin to allow light to penetrate to the water below.
 This is also a time of year when zooplankton herbivory is low, removing the grazing pressure on phytoplankton communities.